campbe13/docker-ecq2020/README.md

     * ubuntu 18.04 (created & run)

 ## [chromium](chromium)
-working, not in docker hub
+NOT working, not in docker hub

 * poc X11 app see also xeyes
 * todo add README.md for chromium